farfler-archive/nemo-simulation-unreal/README.md

+# ⚠️ Backup branch (March 13, 2024)

+Do not use this branch for development.
+It is a backup of the `main` branch as of March 13, 2024.

 ## About `nemo-simulation-unreal`

 This repository contains the Nemo Simulator (Unreal Engine) project for simulating a self-driving wheelchair in a virtual environment.
 The simulation allows for testing and development of the wheelchair's autonomous navigation system by providing a realistic 3D environment and streaming sensor data over a TCP connection.